Using iWALK 3.0 with a cast or boot

 Normally you can use iWALK3.0 with a cast or boot without any problems.
 But in some situations with boots that are high on your shin, you can develop a painful “hot spot” at the upper edge of the boot or cast.
 We’re going to show you why this happens, and how to easily fix it.

-Figure 1 shows where a painful hot spot can occur with some boots or casts.
+A painful hot spot can occur with some boots or casts.

 Without a cast or boot, the front of your shin contacts the knee platform uniformly as shown by the dotted line above.